Concrete Jungle: Dicentra Flower Shop has a unique aesthetic

 Who would ever think that a Soviet-era hangar would one day be a flower shop?
-With 300 meters of open space without any partitions and a limited budget, Rina Lovko Studio came up with a brilliant design – embracing and amplifying the original features of the space.
+With 300 meters of open space without any partitions and a limited budget, Rina Lovko Studio came up with a brilliant design for the Dicentra Flower Shop – embracing and amplifying the original features of the space.

 Every detail in this design is made to enhance sales.
 The entrance is made of red perforated mesh with a neon sign above it.
 Contrasted against the background of grey and industrial buildings, it stands out and invites people in.